clockspot/arduino-clock/README.md

     * 3 beeps: start the chrono, with a long signal
     * 4 beeps: start the chrono, with a short signal
 * To reset to `0`, hold **Select**.
-* When the timer signal sounds, press **Select** to silence it.
+  * It will automatically reset if you switch to a different function while it’s stopped, if it’s left stopped for an hour, if the chrono reaches 100 hours, or if power is lost.
+However, you can switch functions while it’s running, and it will continue to run in the background.
-* You can switch displays while the timer/chrono is running, and it will continue to run in the background.
-If you switch displays while it is stopped, it will reset.
-It will also reset if it is stopped for an hour, if it reaches 100 hours, or if power is lost.
+* When the timer signal sounds, press any button to silence it.

 Some variations may apply, depending on your [hardware configuration](#hardware-configuration):